On the Square Peg Problem and Its Relatives: Inscribed squares

-We start with L. G. Shnirel'man's proof \cite{Shn44}, since it is in my point of view the most beautiful one.
-The following presentation uses transversality and a bordism argument; in Shnirel'man's days, these notions had not been formalised and baptised yet, but his argument works like this.
+We start with Schnirelman's proof \cite{Shn44geomPropClosedCurves}, since it is in my point of view the most beautiful one, and we will extend it in Section~\ref{secSquarePegAsimpleOpenCondition}.
+The following presentation uses transversality and a bordism argument; in Schnirelman's days, these notions had not been formalised and baptised yet, but his argument works like this.

-\begin{proof} Suppose that $\gamma$ is smooth. $P_4^\circ$ parametrises quadrilaterals on $\gamma$.
-Let $f:P_4\to\RR^6$ be the function that measures the four edges and the two diagonals of the quadrilaterals, \mathfootnotesize{
+\begin{proof} Suppose that $\gamma$ is smooth. $P_4$ parametrises quadrilaterals on $\gamma$.
+Let $f:P_4\to\RR^6$ be the function that measures the four edges and the two diagonals of the quadrilaterals,